TravisWheelerLab/sufr/README.md

 CTCACC
 ```

-The algorithm works in the following steps.
+The algorithm works as follows.
 First, read the input file as a string of `u8` bytes (note this could therefore fail if provided UTF-8) and uppercase the characters.
 At present, no filtering is applied, i.e., screening for a particular genomic alphabet (DNA/RNA/AA) or ambiguity codes (IUPAC), which is why the sequence should include no line breaks (at present).
 To illustrate, consider the following input: